Empower Yourself and Your Business with Food Safety

 Sanitising is a necessary and required step to ensure that food is as free as possible from microorganisms that can cause foodborne illness.

-When used properly, sanitisers will kill or reduce microorganisms to safe levels.
+When appropriately used, sanitisers will kill or reduce microorganisms to safe levels.

 Sanitising can be achieved using hot water, chemicals or other processes.